prominence-eosc/worker/README.md

 # PROMINENCE worker
 Workers can be run directly on bare metal or in a VM, or alternatively can be run inside a Docker container.
-They can either run indefinitely or shutdown after being idle for a specified timeout.
+They can either run indefinitely or shutdown automatically after being idle for a specified timeout.

 ## Running a worker using Docker
 ```